Christmas on Capitol Radio

 Don Moore in 2015 (courtesy of Don’s Facebook page)

-It was with sadness that we learned recently of the death of one of the early pioneers of pirate radio in Dublin and Ireland, Don Moore (Dr Don).
+One of the early pioneers of pirate radio in Dublin and Ireland, Don Moore (Dr Don), died in 2021.
 Here is an early recording of Don on Radio Dublin on Sunday 28th December 1975 from 1400-1630.
 Don bemoans the fate of another Dublin pirate, Capitol Radio, which had been raided on 21st December and returned to the air on the 28th for a farewell broadcast.
 Clips from Capitol’s final broadcast are heard, featuring Alan Russell and Ed McDowell, and Don advises listeners to write to the newspapers and the Minister for Posts and Telegraphs to complain.
 He also refers to Radio Mi Amigo on 252 metres, and says that Radio Dublin is blocking reception of their signal locally.
 Later in the recording, Prince Terry (Roger Lloyd) reads out some letters from listeners including one in Irish which is translated by Dr Don.
 Skywave interference from Mi Amigo is heard towards the end of the broadcast.

 We thank Ian Biggar for donating this recording, which was made originally by Kieran Murray.